satshacopter/satshacopter-250X/README.md

 - orange wire is **TX**
 - black wire is **GND**

-And then connect into the following order:
+And then do these steps following the order:

-1. the usb FTDI cable to the PC
+1. connect the usb FTDI cable to the PC
 2. put the throttle at the minimum and switch on your remote controller ([here](http://www.rcgroups.com/forums/showthread.php?t=1051701#post12275676) is the guide to bind it to the receiver)
-3. the battery to the board power XT60 connector
+3. connect the battery to the board power XT60 connector

 Now you can open the MultiWii GUI you should find in the zip of the download.
 Once the GUI is open, do the following: